osu-mlpp/roadmap/README.md

 # roadmap
-Roadmap for the ML pp Research Project
+Roadmap for the MLpp (Machine Learning pp) Research Project